Julievidal8/SNAP-IA-protocol/README.md

 This video follows a previous one published with our first IA article (Vidal et al., 2024).
 We recommend this new version for its updated insights (Vidal et al., 2025, In prep.).

 A general illustration of the SNAP steps is also available in the file SNAP-IA.jpg.

+Citation: Vidal, J. P., ... & Barbeau, E. J. (in prep.)
+SNAP-IA: New standardized methodology for the assessment of the Interthalamic Adhesion using anatomical MRI.